cablehead/levee/docs/content/core/messages.md

 ready for it too.
 Sends always lose context, but won't be scheduled to continue until the recv-ing end makes a blocking recv call.

 ### Queue

+A queue is exactly one Sender and one Recver with a fifo in between.
+Sends won't block until the fifo is filled.
+Sends will return immediately if a recver is ready.

 ### Stalk

+A Stalk is a delayed queue.
+Recv-ing on the Stalk returns true once there are items in the queue, but it doesn't actually return a sent item.
+The queue can then be processed and optionally cleared.
+Once cleared if there is a pending upstream sender it will be signaled to continue.

 ### Selector

+A Selector coalesces many Senders into one Recver.
+Senders always lose context and will continue on the next poller tick after they have been recv'd.